Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 For Oxford Instruments ITC 503 channel should be one from the following: ['1', '2', '3'].
 Only tc_temperature('1') is valid, tc_temperature(1) are not valid.
 Note that there are models with different numbers of channels.
 Please, refer to manual and specify this setting in the configuration file.<br/>
 For Termodat-11M6 channel should be one from the following: ['1', '2', '3', '4'].
 For Termodat-13KX3 channel should be one from the following: ['1', '2'].
 Note that there are models with different numbers of channels.
 Please, refer to manual and specify this setting in the configuration file.<br/>
 For Stanford Research PTC10 an argumnet of the function tc_temperature() should have the name of the channel.
 For instance, if the channel name is 2A one should use tc_temperature('2A') in order to get the temperature.<br/>
+For Scientific Instruments SCM10 the only available argument is '1'.<br/>
 ### tc_setpoint(*temp)
 ```python3
 tc_setpoint(*temp)